henryl74/js-project-portfolio/README.md

 ---

 - I tested playing this game in different web browsers such as: Chrome, Firefox, Safari on desktop and mobile phones respectively.
-- I confirmed thatthe game results are always correct.
+- I confirmed that the game results are always correct.
 - I confirmed that the welcome message, header, paragraph, reset button, are all readable and easy to understand.
 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the DevTools device toolbar.